 That same night I was operated upon, it took 3 hours but sadly when they were done it was too late and I slipped into a coma.
-The doctors gave all sorts of excuses, this was a procedure they had successfully done 100’s of times, they couldn’t explain how and why my intestines got a hole in it but they did and it wasn’t discovered on time.
-So toxics had gotten into my bloodstream and by the time he got in there to fix the holes, I had an infection and even when the holes were fixed, it was too late.
-The infection had already spread and began to break down my vital organs, all they could do now was keep me comfortable.
+The doctors gave all sorts of excuses, this was a procedure they had successfully done 100’s of times, they couldn’t explain how and why my intestines got a hole in it, but they did, and it wasn’t discovered on time.
+So, toxics had gotten into my bloodstream and by the time he got in there to fix the holes, I had an infection, SEPSIS.
+And even when the holes were fixed, it was too late.
+The sepsis had already spread and began to break down my vital organs, all they could do now was keep me comfortable.
 It wasn’t a matter of if but of when.

 As for me, I could feel my soul leaving my body, Agatha, my brother, now gathered sisters, uncles, and aunts who found out from my brother, just stood there looking from the doctor to me, sobbing and trying not to make it obvious.
 The second doctor came to do an assessment and give a second opinion, he said I had a 20% chance of survival, but I knew it was more like a 2% chance, he was just being polite.